 There are several biblical accounts of the Spirit of the Lord coming upon Samson.
 One is found in Judges 14:19, which states, “Then the Spirit of the Lord came upon him [Samson] mightily. . . .”
 Another account, found in Judges 15:14b, likewise says, “Then the Spirit of the Lord came mightily upon him [Samson]. . . .”
 The use of the term mightily suggests that, at those specific times, Samson was filled with the Holy Spirit.
 However, despite apparently being filled by the Holy Spirit on those occasions, the manner in which Samson generally conducted his life gave little, if any, evidence of holiness.

-However, unlike the passages in Judges with regard to Samson, neither of the passages in 1 Samuel states that the Spirit came upon Saul mightily, so it can be argued that Saul may not have been filled with the Holy Spirit on either of the two cited occasions.
+However, unlike the scriptures in Judges with regard to Samson, neither of the scriptures in 1 Samuel states that the Spirit came upon Saul mightily, so it can be argued that Saul may not have been filled with the Holy Spirit on either of the two cited occasions.
 What we do know for certain is that Saul’s life lacked evidence of holiness, especially after the early years of his reign.

 Why Should We Want to Be Holy?